jaduplansti/VirtualCpu/README.txt

 The 0z2Cpu
 Has 4 Registers in Total
-3 of them are general purpose which is cx , dx and ax the other 2 are special registers called a1 and a2
+4 of them are general purpose which is cx , dx , ax and bx the other 2 are special registers called a1 and a2